tyler16smith/jeopardy/README.md

 ## How to get started

 1. Clone this repository locally: ```git clone https://github.com/tyler16smith/jeopardy.git```
 2. Copy the ```.env.example``` and paste it as ```.env```.
-From there, copy over the DATABASE_URL, SUPABASE_ANON_KEY, and SUPABASE_SECRET_KEY all from supabase.
-The DATABASE_URL is the connection string which you can find in the settings tab.
+From there, copy over the DATABASE_URL, NEXT_PUBLIC_SUPABASE_URL, and NEXT_PUBLIC_ANON_KEY all from Supabase.
+The DATABASE_URL is the connection string which you can find in the settings tab of Supabase.
-2. Go to the root folder and run ```pnpm install```
+2. Go to the root folder and run ```pnpm install``` to install all dependencies.
-3. Click the "Run and Debug" button, then select "Full Stack" and press play.
+3. Click the "Run and Debug" button on the left navigation pane of VSCode, then select "Full Stack" and press play.
 OR you can go to the root and run ```pnpm dev```.
 I highly recommend running the debugger for local development so you can add breakpoints anywhere in the frontend or backend.
+4. By now you should be up and running in http://localhost:3000.
+Add a remote repository and push your code to your own repo to save the changes.
 4. Get building 🚀

 ## Technologies used in this project